MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-aad.md

 [« Previous: Introduction to Conditional Access App Control](proxy-intro-aad.md)<br>
 [Next: How to create a session policy »](session-policy-aad.md)

-Follow these steps to configure Azure AD apps to be controlled by Microsoft Cloud App Security Conditional Access App Control.
+Follow these steps to configure featured apps to be controlled by Microsoft Cloud App Security Conditional Access App Control.

 **Step 1: [Go to the Azure AD portal and create a conditional access policy for the apps and route the session to Cloud App Security](#add-azure-ad).**

 **Step 2: [Sign in to each app using a user scoped to the policy](#sign-in-scoped).**

-**Step 3: If you did not select a built-in Cloud App Security policy in Azure AD or if you want to apply the policy to a non-featured app, [go to the Cloud App Security portal](#portal)**
+**Step 3: If you did not select a built-in Cloud App Security policy in Azure AD or if you want to apply the policy to a any app, [go to the Cloud App Security portal](#portal)**

 [**Step 4: Test the deployment**](#test)